-This device is marked according to the European Directive 2012/19/EU on waste electrical and electronic equipment - WEEE and the European the return and recycling of used devices across the EU.
+This device is marked according to the European Directive 2012/19/EU on waste electrical and electronic equipment - WEEE and the European Directive 2006/66/EC on accumulators.
+The directive provides the framework for the return and recycling of used devices across the EU.
 Consumers are legally required to return all used batteries of any type.
 It is forbidden to dispose of batteries in domestic waste.